Pittsburg Diamonds

 The Pittsburg Diamonds were an independent professional baseball team based in Pittsburg, California.
 Originally named the Pittsburg Mettle, the club changed their name to the Diamonds in 2015.

 History

+2014: Pittsburg Mettle

+On April 1, 2014, the Pittsburg Mettle were announced to play alongside San Rafael, Sonoma and Vallejo of the Pacific Association.
+Former Major League Baseball pitcher Wayne Franklin, wife Cris, and business partner Tom Macari made up the Backwards K Group, the team's owners.
+The club was an outgrowth of the 2013 traveling club East Bay Lumberjacks.
+The Mettle's team colors were black, green, dark gray, light gray and white.
+Franklin was announced as the clubs first player manager.
+On June 3, the Mettle played their first game against the Vallejo Admirals where they were defeated 2–7.
+On June 6, the Mettle picked up their first professional win against the San Rafael Pacifics, 8–3.
+On June 29, actress Stacy Caroll of Major League threw out the ceremonial first pitch.
+The Mettle held a 22–56 regular season record.

+2015–2018: Pittsburg Diamonds
-The Pittsburg Mettle began play as a member of the Pacific Association of Professional Baseball Clubs in 2014.
-The club rebranded after Khurram Shah, a local businessman, took over for the 2015 season during which the team made news signing former Oakland Athletics slugger Jose Canseco for two separate weekend stints.
-Pittsburg is managed by former Major League Baseball professional Aaron Miles, who was a part of the 2006 World Series champion St. Louis Cardinals.

-In 2016 the Diamonds again signed Canseco, this time to a month-long contract to finish the regular season.
+In 2015, the club rebranded after Khurram Shah, a local businessman, took over for the 2015 season during which the team made news signing former Oakland Athletics slugger Jose Canseco for two separate weekend stints.
+Pittsburg was managed by former Major League Baseball professional Aaron Miles, who was a part of the 2006 World Series champion St. Louis Cardinals.
+In his first season, the Diamonds saw a 16 game win improvement, earning him Manager of the Year honors.
+In 2016, the Diamonds again signed Canseco, this time to a month-long contract to finish the regular season.
 Canseco would collect two RBI in 14 plate appearances in addition to making three starts as a pitcher.
+In 2018, Travis Blackley made the Diamonds first post-season start against the Sonoma Stompers where they were defeated 0–5 in the semi-final.

 The club announced before the 2019 season that it would take a one-year hiatus with plans to return in 2020.
-However, the team hasn’t returned.
+However, the team hasn’t returned, and the Pacific Association has since folded as well.